 6. Using unclean tools

-Make sure to clean and dry all of your scissors before root pruning to avoid spreading the diseases.
+Make sure to clean and dry all of your scissors before root pruning to avoid spreading the disease.

-It is very important to use right soil mix for you bonsai tree.
-Check plant profile before getting soil mix for you bonsai.
-Wrong soil mix can harm your bonsai tree and prevent it from growing.
+It is very important to use the right soil mix for your bonsai tree.
+Check the plant profile before getting the soil mix for your bonsai.
+The wrong soil mix can harm your bonsai tree and prevent it from growing.